kedacore/keda-docs/content/docs/2.4/scalers/openstack-swift.md

 #### Password

 - `authURL` - The Keystone authentication URL.
 The scaler supports only Keystone v3.
 You shouldn't include the `/v3` parameter in your URL path.
 This is done automatically by the scaler.
-- `userID` - The OpenStack project user ID
+- `userID` - The OpenStack project user ID.
-- `password` - The password for the provided user
+- `password` - The password for the provided user.
-- `projectID` - The OpenStack project ID
+- `projectID` - The OpenStack project ID.
 - `regionName` - The OpenStack region name where the Swift service is available.
 This parameter is not required and is used only when the `swiftURL` is not provided to the scaler.
 If the region name is not provided, it will look for the first Swift public URL available in the OpenStack catalog.

 #### Application Credentials

 - `authURL` - The Keystone authentication URL.
 The scaler supports only Keystone v3.
 You shouldn't include the `/v3` parameter in your URL path.
 This is done automatically by the scaler.
-- `appCredentialID` - The Application Credential ID
+- `appCredentialID` - The Application Credential ID.
-- `appCredentialSecret` - The Application Credential secret
+- `appCredentialSecret` - The Application Credential secret.
 - `regionName` - The OpenStack region name where the Swift service is available.
 This parameter is not required and is used only when the `swiftURL` is not provided to the scaler.
 If the region name is not provided, it will look for the first Swift public URL available in the OpenStack catalog.

 ### Example